Energy and climate change

 Overview

 The MCA and its members have a strong commitment to climate action, supporting the Paris Agreement and an industry ambition of net zero by 2050.
 The industry is also taking rapid climate action and a proactive approach to research and develop technologies.
-The MCA Climate Action Plan focuses on practical actions, technology development, knowledge sharing and increasing transparency.
+In 2020, the MCA launched its Climate Action Plan.
+The focus was on practical actions, technology development, knowledge sharing and increasing transparency.
 Our sector is already making major investments to significantly reduce emissions such as renewable energy investments and collaborations with partners on low emissions technologies and processes.

 There is no doubt that while the merits of climate action are acknowledged and supported by industry, the task remains formidable given the cost, the technological challenge, and the differences in regions and operations.